 It’s the perfect storm for a will contest.
 What do you do?

 That’s the story told by Los Angeles trusts and estates litigator Terrence M. Franklin in The 1846 Last Will of John Sutton—What’s Not So New in Will Drafting and Contests.
-Terry is the great, great, great, great grandson of John Sutton, a white farmer living in Duval County (Jacksonville), Florida, who owned his great, great, great, great grandmother, a black woman named Lucy.
-John executed a will in 1846 that emancipated Lucy, whom he described as “his mulatto slave, aged about 45,” and her eight children and six grandchildren, all of whom were described by age in the will.
+Terry is the fourth great grandson of an enslaved black woman named Lucy Sutton, and a white farmer named John Sutton.
+John executed a will in 1846 that freed Lucy, their eight children, and six grandchildren.

 Drafting in contemplation of litigation.